|By Meara Geraty

 Even while events are being canceled and entire cities are going on lockdown, many Americans who want to vote are being asked to risk their health and safety in crowded polling places.

-But it doesn't have to be that way if your state offers you the option to vote at home.
-Find out how voting from home works, where it’s already happening, and what you can do to support our nation and our elections during this public health crisis.
+But it doesn't have to be that way if your state offers you the option to vote by mail.
+Find out how voting by mail works, where it’s already happening, and what you can do to support our nation and our elections during this public health crisis.

-Yes - many Americans can vote from home!
-Vote at home, also known as vote by mail, or absentee voting, is an increasingly popular voting method that's an alternative to going in person to a polling place on Election Day.
+Yes - many Americans can vote by mail!
+Vote by mail, also known as absentee voting, is an increasingly popular voting method that's an alternative to going in person to a polling place on Election Day.

 Here's how it works: